Miranda (NSW)

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The suburb of Miranda had a median taxpayer income of $59,940 and an average income of $78,596 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This is higher than the national averages of $60,817 (median) and $83,003 (average) for Greater Sydney.
+The suburb of Miranda had a median taxpayer income of $59,940 and an average income of $78,596 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is higher than the national averages of $60,817 (median) and $83,003 (average), specifically for Greater Sydney.
 Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $65,251 (median) and $85,560 (average).
-In Miranda, household, family and personal incomes clustered around the 64th percentile nationally in 2021 Census figures.
-The income bracket of $1,500 - 2,999 dominated with 32.7% of residents (6,429 people), similar to regional levels where this cohort represented 30.9%.
-High housing costs consumed 19.7% of income, yet strong earnings placed disposable income at the 56th percentile nationally.
-The area's SEIFA income ranking placed it in the 7th decile.
+According to the 2021 Census, household, family, and personal incomes in Miranda are at the 64th percentile nationally.
+Income analysis shows that the majority of residents, 32.7% or 6,432 people, fall into the $1,500 - $2,999 income bracket, which is similar to regional levels where this cohort represents 30.9%.
+High housing costs consume 19.7% of income in Miranda.
+Despite this, disposable income ranks at the 56th percentile nationally, and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income